Session Tracking FAQ

 What happens I close a website tab and reopen it after some time?

-If the time between closing the tab and reopening it is less than the session timeout (default is 30 minutes), then RudderStack continues the same session.
+If the time between the last event API invocation or SDK initialization before closing a browser tab and reopening a new one is less than the session timeout (default is 30 minutes), then RudderStack continues the same session.
 Otherwise, it starts a new session.

 Does the existing session end if an identify call is made with a different userId?